Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_Horizon_for_Data_Governance/getting_started_with_horizon_for_data_governance_in_snowflake.md

 ````

-What are the total order amounts by company and job
+-What are the total order amounts by company and job?
  >aside negative
  >Note: If the query returns a group that contains fewer records than the minimum group size of the policy, then Snowflake combines those groups into a remainder group.
  ````